Chronic (film): Plot

 It is revealed that David had a young son who died with a terminal illness, and that the young girl that he was stalking (Nadia) is actually his daughter, who is studying medicine in college.
 David meets up with his daughter as well as his ex-wife, who has remarried but since divorced after four years.

 David's friend (and former boss) Isaac gets him a job with Martha, who has cancer and needs support for chemotherapy appointments.
 She tells him she knows about the sexual harassment suit but hires him regardless.
 Martha’s cancer spreads and David helps her when she becomes sick.
 Martha lies to her daughter, telling her that her cancer is in remission.
 Martha then asks David if he will help her die; he refuses and she fires him.
 He subsequently comes to her house and injects her, leading to her death.
 He calls Isaac and reports Martha died of cardiac arrest.

-David's next patient is Greg, a 16-year-old boy confined to a wheelchair.
+David's next patient is Greg, a 16-year-old boy who uses a wheelchair.
 David is hired for one week, as Greg's regular caregiver is away.
 David briefly discusses Greg with Nadia.
 David is seen taking Greg to the park, where Greg swears at David.
 Later David goes for an outdoor run (he has been seen jogging both in the gym and outside during the movie) and whilst doing so is struck dead by a car.
 He appears to have glanced at the oncoming traffic before the accident.